 EdSystems supports Leadership Communities by managing a peer-to-peer learning and action network for communities to learn from one another, including an annual conference.
 Additionally, we provide the Cradle to Career Community Dashboard, a mechanism to gather and curate critical data, as well as technical assistance on collective impact and other strategies.
 Finally, we serve as a conduit for financial support to communities for strategies to increase meaningful and equitable postsecondary attainment.

 The Success Network’s Leadership Communities serve as proof points for the state policies we develop.
 We use lessons learned from communities to inform state policymakers on what’s working well and where more support is needed.
-EdSystems supports Leadership Communities to implement strategies outlined in the Postsecondary and Workforce Readiness (PWR) Act, including College and Career Pathway Endorsements and Transitional Math.
+EdSystems supports Leadership Communities to implement strategies outlined in the Postsecondary and Workforce Readiness (PWR) Act, including College and Career Pathway Endorsements and transitional instruction.